Seasonal Affective Disorder Treatment

 These symptoms can be mistaken for depression.
 But antidepressants seldom work on SAD because it’s a different problem.
 SAD symptoms appear to be triggered by short, dark winter days interfering with the body’s circadian rhythms and neurotransmitter production.

-Because I took the time to get a complete picture of Elinor’s health, I asked Tracy, “Has this ever happened to your mother before?”
+In order to get a complete picture of Elinor’s health, the doctor asked Tracy, “Has this ever happened to your mother before?”

 She thought for a minute and then said, “She used to get really bad ‘holiday blues’ around Christmas, especially after Dad passed away, but she was fine by the time spring came.”